2024-25 Edition

 Corequisite: MATH 3D

-Prerequisite: PHYS 7D and (EECS 10 or EECS 12 or MAE 10 or ICS 31 or CEE 20)
+Prerequisite: PHYSICS 7D and (EECS 10 or EECS 12 or ENGRMAE 10 or I&C SCI 31 or ENGRCEE 20)

-Overlaps with MAE 60.
+Overlaps with ENGRMAE 60.

 Restriction: Computer Science Engineering Majors have first consideration for enrollment.
 Electrical Engineering Majors have first consideration for enrollment.
 Mechanical Engineering Majors have first consideration for enrollment.
 Aerospace Engineering Majors have first consideration for enrollment.
 Civil Engineering Majors have first consideration for enrollment.
 Computer Engineering Majors have first consideration for enrollment.
 Materials Science and Engr Majors have first consideration for enrollment.
 Environmental Engineering Majors have first consideration for enrollment.